 When it comes to car insurance, the concept of fault is pretty easy to wrap your head around.
 For example: a driver fails to stop at a stop sign and collides with another vehicle, resulting in damage.
-Both drivers make separate claims with their respective insurance companies and the stop-sign ignorer is determined to be at fault.
+Both drivers make separate claims with their respective insurance companies, and the driver who ignored the stop sign is determined to be at fault.

-Now what about home insurance?
+Now, what about home insurance?
 Let’s say that one morning your bagel accidentally catches fire in the toaster, charring the cupboards directly above.
 Or maybe your dishwasher springs a leak, resulting in water damage throughout your kitchen and surrounding rooms.
 Who’s at fault then?